0

 A pathway that works well for addiction medicine is one with broad experience with some good general resident posts such as medicine, psychiatry and emergency.
 The fact that the work can be flexible means that you can do rotations in many areas as lots of different area are impacted by substance use disorder.
 Many trainees have completed their general practice training which is a great way to form that ‘general’ foundation.

 The training program is relatively easy to get in to with Next Step providing a very supportive environment and great access to consultants and other senior staff.
 The training includes access to varying subspecialties such as toxicology, public health, pain clinics and obstetrics.
+An advanced trainee position in addiction medicine has been approved by RACP for Fiona Stanely Hospital.

 How long is the training program?